alexkim205/G-Desktop-Suite/README.md

 Have you ever wished you had a no-frills, word-processing desktop app dedicated to just Google Drive?
 Annoyed at having to click the Go to My Drive button everytime you visit [https://drive.google.com](https://drive.google.com)?
 Want a Microsoft Word-esque experience for your Google Drive?
 Or simply looking to separate Google Drive from the other bajillion tabs that you opened for your research paper?
 Look no further!

-Google Drive Desktop is a desktop wrapper for Google Drive built with [ElectronJS](https://github.com/electron/electron).
+G Desktop Suite is a desktop wrapper for Google Drive built with [ElectronJS](https://github.com/electron/electron).
 Give it a try, and if you like what you see, share it with your friends!

 ![demo](static/gd_demo.gif)